ciatph/storyboard/README.md

 **"Could not open library 'libcurl': The specified module could not be found"**

-1. Download cURL from the following URL: [https://curl.haxx.se/windows/](https://curl.haxx.se/windows/) (Choose 64bit if that's the system you're using)
+1. Download cURL from the following URL: [https://curl.haxx.se/windows/](https://curl.haxx.se/windows/) (Choose 64bit if that's the system you're using). [[mirror here](https://www.dropbox.com/s/jed2dnjvjshwrfo/curl-7.64.0-win64-mingw.zip?dl=0)].

 2. Go into the archive and browse to `/bin`
 Locate `libcurl_x64.dll` (it may be just `libcurl.dll`)